 Jane Piddington will be the main teacher trainer.
 Jane is a Senior Yoga Teacher with Yoga Alliance Professionals.
 She has been teaching Ashtanga vinyasa yoga since 2000 and began her teacher training with Brian Cooper in 2002.
 Her development is ongoing with trips to top teachers around the world and throughout the UK, although her main teachers are Brian Cooper, Jai Prakasah and Lucy Crawford.
 She has been teacher training since 2015 and Ashtanga Yoga Glastonbury is a registered training school with Yoga Alliance Professionals.

 Brian Cooper is the founder and director of Yoga Alliance Professionals which he set up to raise the standards of yoga teaching in this country and beyond.
-He has been practicing for over 40 years and teacher training for 20.
+He has been practicing for over 40 years and teacher training for 20 and is the co-founder of the training body Yoga Alliance Professionals.
 He is the author of The Art of Adjusting - a must have book for any yoga teacher.